Can Successful Women Really Have it All?

 Even in the corporate arena, many of us have ascended corporate ladders to leadership roles, managing massive department budgets and subordinates that are often men.

 Add to this the fact that we often own our own homes, earn our own money, and have our own opinions.
-And in the words of singing group, Destiny’s Child, “I depend on me, if I want it.”
+And in the words of the singing group, Destiny’s Child, “I depend on me if I want it.”

 Bravo divas!
 Take a bow.

 Today’s successful woman may be winning in business while losing in love.

 Far too many of us fail to recognize that many of the qualities that allow us to dominate the boardroom, can cause detriment in the bedroom.
 Hello?!

 In the battle of the sexes, are we winning the battle but losing the war?